 To close the session from the console, execute the following command in the SSH session:

-Take note of your assigned IP address and port, and run
+Take note of your assigned IP address and port, and run rsync with the following command options:

 rsync -avz -e "ssh -p <port>" testfile runner@<ip-address>:somefile